TedMak/vEXjs/README.md

 vEXjs
 =====

-JavaScript Libraries for Web Development
+JavaScript Libraries for quick and agile Web 2 Development